 The basic concepts for the two subjects in focus here are the following:

-In these classes, the students who specialise in game art first draw a male or female nude model in a classical way.
+In these classes, the students who specialize in game art first draw a male or female nude model in a classical way.

-The 6th semester is then mainly characterised by the deepening of what has been learned and promotes experimentation with new materials and working methods.
+The 6th semester is then mainly characterized by the deepening of what has been learned and promotes experimentation with new materials and working methods.

 During all this time, students are encouraged to keep a sketchbook with which they can continue to practice what they have learned in class, e.g. by drawing people from their daily surroundings, be it in a Café or at a bus stop.

 The focus of the 4th semester lies on the cinematographic side of animation.
-At first, the students will deal more closely with the animation of the face, facial expressions, the movement behaviour of the eyelids and the eyeball.
+At first, the students will deal more closely with the animation of the face, facial expressions, and the movement behavior of the eyelids, and the eyeball.
 Then they animate body and face movements to audio recordings (the so-called lip-sync).
-Finally, in another project, they add camera work to create a small cinematic.
+Finally, in another project, they added camera work to create a small cinematic.

-In the 6th semester the students can finally practice animating a quadruped using the example of a dog.
-Although it is not possible in our program to focus exclusively on animation as it is the case at animation schools, our students receive an extensive and profound knowledge, which enables them to help themselves whenever they need an animation or to develop further in this direction, if they should wish to do so.
+In the 6th semester, the students can finally practice animating a quadruped using the example of a dog.
+Although it is not possible in our program to focus exclusively on animation as is the case at animation schools, our students receive extensive and profound knowledge, which enables them to help themselves whenever they need animation or to develop further in this direction, if they should wish to do so.

 The Variety of Methods

 In order to keep the lessons interesting and inspiring beyond this basic structure of my subjects, I try to use as many methods as possible.

 The tasks used in my lectures and the related homework become more and more complex and challenging over the course of a semester.